Richard Garth

-Sir Richard Garth PC QC (11 May 1820 – 23 March 1903) was member of parliament for Guildford from 1866 to 1868 and Chief Justice of Bengal in colonial India from 1875 to 1886.
+Sir Richard Garth PC KC (11 May 1820 – 23 March 1903) was member of parliament for Guildford from 1866 to 1868 and Chief Justice of Bengal in colonial India from 1875 to 1886.

 Early life

 Garth was born Richard Lowndes at Morden, Surrey (now south-west London), the son of the Reverend Richard Lowndes (1790 – 30 January 1862) and his wife Mary Lowndes (née Douglas).

 Rev. Lowndes was, through his mother, the grandson of Richard Garth (d.
-1787), Lord of the Manor of Morden.
+1787), Lord of the manor of Morden.
 On the death of his mother, the Rev. Lowndes inherited the manor and, in accordance with the requirements of his grandfather's will, he changed his and his family's surname to Garth by royal licence in 1837.

 Garth was educated at Eton College and matriculated at Christ Church, Oxford in 1838, graduating B.A. in 1842 and M.A. in 1845.
 He was captain of the university cricket team in 1840 and 1841.
-He also played cricket for Marylebone Cricket Club, Hampshire and Surrey between 1839 and 1844.
+He also played for Marylebone Cricket Club, Hampshire and Surrey between 1839 and 1844.
 He received his MA from Oxford in June 1845.

 A student at Lincoln's Inn from 1842, he became a barrister there on 19 November 1847.
 When his father died in 1862, Garth inherited the manor and its estate at Morden Hall.
 Garth sold the manor in about 1872.
 He was also instrumental in the early planning of parts of Raynes Park, on land he owned in the neighbouring parish of Merton.

 Garth practised commercial law in London, often appearing at the Guildhall.
 On 23 July 1866, Garth was made a Queen's Counsel and, two days later, became a bencher of Lincoln's Inn.
 At a by-election on 17 December 1866, he became one of the two members of parliament for Guildford, Surrey, replacing Sir William Bovill.
 His period as an MP ended at the 1868 general election when, as a consequence of the 1867 Reform Act, Guildford's second parliamentary seat was abolished.